exercism/go/exercises/practice/scrabble-score/.approaches/introduction.md

 # Introduction

-There are various idiomatic approaches to solve Bob.
+There are various idiomatic approaches to solve Scrabble Score.
 One approach can use a [`map`][map] to look up the scores.
 Or a [switch][switch] can be used to look up the scores.